At its August 2020 Annual Representatives' Assembly, the Alberta Teachers' Association adopted two important resolutions related to climate change:

 3-14/20 BE IT RESOLVED that the Association support the inclusion of curriculum that explicitly addresses issues relating to anthropogenic climate change in a manner that is subject and age appropriate.

 In keeping with the spirit of these resolutions, we believe that ALL education groups have a role to increase the climate literacy of Albertans - and we'll support you as you consider how to link environmental education in a way that builds climate literacy into your education and outreach programs.
 We'll also show you how to address this topic with success in a province where our prosperity owes much to our oil and gas industry.
-The following resources are available to help you with your work!
+The following resources are available to help you with your work.
+Also, check out these useful climate education tips for teachers.

 What is Excellent Climate Change Education?
 We are proud to launch our new guidebook, which seeks to help answer this question.
 We’ve pulled from several lines of evidence: